Setting up SSL certificates from Self Service Portal

 selecting the CA cert files

-Note: Passphrase entered in step #6 is non-recoverable.
+Note: The passphrase entered in step #6 is non-recoverable.
 Remember to save the passphrase if in case you want to reuse the same certificate with a different activation key.

 entering new passphrase and clicking on upload